boaf/posner/README.md

 ## Configuration

-There isn't much, but these are available at the top of `Vagrantfile` for your enjoyment.
+There isn't much, but available within `Vagrantfile` are...

 <table>
     <tr>